 Why we recommend it

-If you want a reliable crate without spending much, the Amazon Basics folding crate works well for basic crate training.
+If you want a solid crate without spending much, the Amazon Basics folding crate gets the job done.

 Key features